ericksonvo/Stock-Analysis/README.md

-# Stock-Analysis
+# Stock-Analysis for Green Energy Companies
-Stock-analysis for multiple green energy companies including DAQO
+This stock analysis is for multiple green energy companies including DAQO We look at total daily volume and & total return percentage for green stocks for years 2017 and 2018

+#Results